lionkg/disk_info/README.md

 ## WARNING: work in progress ##

 This is a python module for retriving information on linux blk devices.
-It is able to detec MegaRaid controllers/arrays with underlying physical devices.
+It is able to detect MegaRaid controllers/arrays with underlying physical devices.

 What is implemented
-* Bock device detection - diskdrive.py
+* Block device detection - diskdrive.py
-* MegaRaid controllers detecrtion - raidcontrollers.py
+* MegaRaid controllers detection - raidcontrollers.py
 * MegaRaid arrays detection - raidarray.py

 TO-DO
-* Implemet function for getting dlock device stats and errors
+* Implemet function for getting block device stats and errors
 * Implemet classes for Adaptec based raid arrays

 linux commands used: